polterguy/lizzie/docs/introduction.md

 ## Binding your Lizzie code to your domain types

-The first really cool feature of Lizzie is that you can bind it with a CLR class.
+The first really cool feature of Lizzie is that you can bind Lizzie code with a CLR class.
 Imagine the following.

 ```csharp
 using System;